Alex Varkatzas: I Am War

 After Atreyu went on a hiatus in 2011, Varkatzas started a hardcore project named I Am War with Brandan Schieppati of Bleeding Through.
 The band released an album entitled Outlive You All in 2012.

 Dead Icarus

 In June 2021, Varkatzas announced the name of his new band, Dead Icarus.

+On August 11, 2023, the band released their first single, "Sellout", and announced they had signed with MNRK Heavy.
+The band would release their debut EP titled Ad Infernum on March 13, 2024 and their debut studio album titled ZEALOT on October 31, 2024.

+Dead Icarus consists of himself, Gabe Mangold (guitarist for Enterprise Earth) and Brandon Zackey (drummer for Whitechapel).